plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 Since then, I found many excuses that kept me from progressing, but this ends now.
 Say hello to my fourth Rust post.

-To start, I will introduce swagger, and its Pet Store example.
+To start, I will introduce Swagger, and its Pet Store example.
 Next, I will have a quick look at Rust’s web frameworks.
-Finally, I will create a web service that fulfill the Pet Store specification.
+Finally, I will create a web service that fulfills the Pet Store specification.

 ## Pet Store
 [Swagger](https://swagger.io/) aims to reduce friction in building, and consuming APIs.
 Given an [OpenAPI specification](https://swagger.io/specification/), their tools can [generate code](https://swagger.io/tools/swagger-codegen/), [display documentation](https://swagger.io/tools/swagger-ui/), and [more](https://swagger.io/tools/).